 Ana turned away from Sebastien, putting on a bright smile.
 “All that as it is, the Red Guard has no doubt performed valiantly in this instance,” she announced.
 “Let us discuss something more pleasant?
 I’ve heard Professor Boldon was proposed to by one of his student aides.”

 The others were drawn in by this semi-scandalous declaration, and Sebastien took the welcome reprieve to chastise herself for allowing her interest in the topic to override her discretion.
 She was easily caught up in theoretical discussions, sometimes without properly taking into account her audience and what was appropriate to reveal about her opinions.

-Not long after, a student aid walked in and told them that the class had been assigned to self-study in the absence of their professor.
-The student aid sat behind Lacer’s desk at the front corner of the room and started scribbling on a paper while looking at them, as if to record their adherence to the task.
+Not long after, a student aide walked in and told them that the class had been assigned to self-study in the absence of their professor.
+The student aide sat behind Lacer’s desk at the front corner of the room and started scribbling on a paper while watching them, as if to record their adherence to the task.